 There is some crossover between the classes.
 Critical Reading students write essays to defend their interpretations, and Writing students will read articles and stories on which they can base their essays.
 The combination of the Writing and Critical Reading courses thoroughly covers the Reading and Writing Strands of the NJSLS.

 All of the MLC English classes also build on the standards outlined in the NJSLS’ Language strand.
-Students are expected to use grade-appropriate grammar and spelling rules when speaking and writing, to understand figurative language in context, and to use context clues and outside references to learn the meaning of unfamiliar words and phrases.
+Students learn to use grade-appropriate grammar and spelling rules when speaking and writing, to understand figurative language in context, and to use context clues and outside references to learn the meaning of unfamiliar words and phrases.

 Instead, the Speaking and Listening standards are given particular focus in the Non-Fiction Reading courses, which are offered at MEK in the Summer semesters.
 Students who show fluent writing skills but struggle with conveying and understanding ideas and information through the spoken word should seriously consider taking Non-Fiction Reading to boost their comprehension and presentation skills.
 Non-Fiction Reading also takes a deep dive into technical writing and research.

 If you are currently taking an MLC course, you will have received your next course recommendation by Week 10 of the course.
-Watch out for our promotional emails to stay up-to-date on our current promotions and find out when you can register for continued school success with MLC!

 If you haven’t taken an MLC course yet, then take the first step to working with us: a free Student Evaluation to find out where you are versus where you want to be.